Click here to review text of state statute

-"Security breach" does not include good faith but unauthorized acquisition of personally identifiable information by an employee or agent of the Data Collector for a legitimate purpose of the Data Collector, provided that the personally identifiable information is not used for a purpose unrelated to the Data collector's business or subject to further unauthorized disclosure.
+"Security breach" does not include good faith but unauthorized acquisition of personally identifiable information or login credentials by an employee or agent of the Data Collector for a legitimate purpose of the Data Collector, provided that the personally identifiable information or login credentials are not used for a purpose unrelated to the Data collector's business or subject to further unauthorized disclosure.
 Financial institutions subject to certain federal interagency guidance regarding consumer information are exempt.

 Notification to Regulator / Waiver

 Attorney General must be notified within fourteen (14) business days of discovery of security breach or notification to consumers, whichever is sooner.

 Notice must contain a preliminary description of the breach, the date of the breach, the date of discovery, the number of Vermont consumers affected, and a copy of any notice already provided to consumers.

 The Data Collector may send to the Attorney General or the Department, as applicable, a second copy of the consumer notice, from which is redacted the type of personally identifiable information or login credentials that was subject to the breach, and which the Attorney General or the Department shall use for any public disclosure of the breach.

 For Vermont-regulated financial institution: Notice must be made to Vermont’s Department of Financial Regulation in the same manner as the Attorney General notice.